abasotrebla/matteogithub.github.io/_pages/booklet.md

 }
 ```

 As you can see, the `printf` may be used to print the result of an expression or the content of a variable.
-You just need to indicate where you want the result to appear using a specific format (`%ld` in  this case, which is for long integer) and report the expression (expressions) or the variable (variables) after the comma.
+You just need to indicate where you want the result to appear using a specific format (`%ld` in  this case, which is for long integer) and report the expression/s or the variable/s after the comma.
+The character `\n` represents a new line, so that the output maybe read more easly.